estrickenburg/estrickenburg.github.io/README.md

 - None

 Reflecting on the process you used last week, how can you make the process work better?
 - I want to continue to do all of the exercises as I go without looking ahead at the solutions.
 This will be more time intensive as the material gets more complex, but I'm finding that it's time well spent.

+**October 10th**

+What did you do last week?
+- I completed Java Essential Training: Syntax and Structure (focusing in on Arrays and String methods) and I began the the Java Essential Training: Objects and APIs course.
+The code challenges are getting a bit more challenging, so I’m finding myself spending more time on them.
+It’s been an excellent way to cement my understanding.

+What do you plan to do this week?
+- I plan to continue the Java Essential Training: Objects and APIs course, completing the coding exercises as I go.

+Are there any impediments in your way?
+- The coding interface in LinkedIn Learning is slightly buggy at times and keeps freezing up so that I can’t type.
+It doesn’t happen too often, but when it does it’s quite frustrating.

+Reflecting on the process you used last week, how can you make the process work better?
+- I may switch to just replicating the coding challenges in IntelliJ to avoid the bugginess.

 ## Project Proposal